 I am able to create tutorials (much like that on my blog) to enable you do edit files that I have made for you (especially in CMS for web design).
 For an added fee, I can do live training with you via a shared desktop (Skype).

-By default I do logo design and identity kits (letterhead, business card, envelope) with a copyright rate so you will always own copyright to your own logo and stationery.
+By default, I do logo design and identity kits (letterhead, business card, envelope) with a copyright rate so you will always own the copyright to your own logo and stationery.
 To save you cost, I keep the copyright to all work I have created on other types of design (excluding designs using your content as a base – “derivative” or items from a third party such as stock art).
-I DO provide a copyright transfer at +100% of total design cost (if your project costs $300 and $200 of that was original design I did, then the copyright is $200 with a total project cost of $700).
+I DO provide a copyright transfer at +100% of total design cost (if your project costs $300 and $200 of that was the original design I did, then the copyright is $200 with a total project cost of $700).
 You will receive a written transfer of copyright after payment is complete.

 I am very particular who I trust to work with me.
 I am very adamant about keeping my partners local and at least within my country to support our economy.
 Under no circumstances will I outsource graphic design work (I have received more than one email about people wanting me to outsource offshore and I will NOT have it).
 I pride myself in doing designs for my clients myself.
 If I can’t, the client will know and they will know who they are working with and in most cases – work directly with that provider.
 For 3D modeling, I work with my brother, Derek Smith.
 For programming, I work with my work (based in Miamisburg), Edge Webware.
 I’ve done collaborations and I’m open to partnering.
 I will not bend on my terms of service so you will have to work around it.